-A contract for difference ("CFD") is a leveraged contract entered into with IG on a bilateral basis.
+A CFD is a leveraged contract entered into with IG on a bilateral basis.
 It allows an investor to speculate on rising or falling prices in an underlying index.

-An investor has the choice to buy (or go "long") the CFD to benefit from rising index prices; or to sell (or go "short") the CFD to benefit from falling index prices.
-The price of the CFD is derived from the price of the underlying futures index price.
-For instance, if an investor is long a FTSE 100 CFD and the price of the underlying index rises, the value of the CFD will increase - at the end of the contract IG will pay the difference between the closing value of the contract and the opening value of the contract.
-Conversely, if an investor is long and the price of the underlying index falls, the value of the CFD will decrease - at the end of the contract they will pay IG the difference between the closing value of the contract and the opening value of the contract.
+An investor has the choice to buy (or 'go 'long" on) the CFD to benefit from rising index prices; or to sell (or 'go 'short" on) the CFD to benefit from falling index prices.
+The price of the CFD is derived from the price of the underlying index futures price.
+For instance, if an investor is long a FTSE 100 CFD and the price of the underlying index rises, the value of the CFD will increase.
+At the end of the contract, IG will pay the difference between the closing value of the contract and the opening value of the contract.
+Conversely, if an investor is long and the price of the underlying index falls, the value of the CFD will decrease.
+At the end of the contract, the investor will pay IG the difference between the closing value of the contract and the opening value of the contract.

 The leverage embedded within all CFDs has the effect of magnifying both profits and losses.